Description

 Instructions

-- Combine coconut aminos, rice wine vinegar, honey (optional), apple cider vinegar, and sesame oil in a medium bowl.
+- Prepare chicken.
+In a large bowl, In a separate bowl, toss the cubed chicken breasts in arrowroot powder until each piece of chicken is coated.
 Set aside.
-In a separate bowl, toss the cubed chicken breasts in arrowroot powder until each piece of chicken is coated.